meirelesff/siconvr/README.md

 ## Contributions

 We welcome suggestions to improve `siconvr`.
-In case you wish to contribute with code, feel free to push commits to this repo – we will be more than happy to acknowledge any help by updating the contributors’ list.
+In case you wish to contribute with code, feel free to push commits to this repository – we will be more than happy to acknowledge any assistance by updating our contributors’ list.

 ## Authors